 - Custom is King Erik’s translation of a favorite passage from Herodotus’ Histories, posted in 2017.

 - Hogwarts Dueling Club Tablecloth Transformed into Wall Hanging Eppu’s post about a home-made version of the moon-phase dueling cloth from Harry Potter, posted in 2016.

 - Sean Bean on the LotR Joke in The Martian Eppu’s 2015 post on Finland’s Yle News interview with the delightful Sean Bean on the Lord of the Rings joke in The Martian.
 Such a treat, and still well worth watching today.

-Thanks for hanging out with us this year.
-We hope you’ll join us again in 2019.
+Thanks, all, for coming by this year.
+We hope you’ll drop in again in 2020.